Bohemianism: European bohemianism

-Henri Murger's 1845 collection of short stories, Scènes de la vie de bohème (Scenes of Bohemian Life), was written to glorify and legitimize the bohemian lifestyle.
+Henri Murger's 1845 collection of short stories, Scenes of Bohemian Life was written to glorify and legitimize the bohemian lifestyle.
 Murger's collection formed the basis of Giacomo Puccini's 1896 opera La bohème.

 In England, bohemian in this sense initially was popularised in William Makepeace Thackeray's 1848 novel Vanity Fair.
 Public perceptions of the alternative lifestyles supposedly led by artists were further molded by George du Maurier's romanticized best-selling novel of Bohemian culture Trilby (1894).
 The novel outlines the fortunes of three expatriate English artists, their Irish model, and two colourful Central European musicians, in the artist quarter of Paris.

 In Spanish literature, the Bohemian impulse can be seen in Ramón del Valle-Inclán's 1920 play Luces de Bohemia.

 In his song "La Bohème", Charles Aznavour described the Bohemian lifestyle in Montmartre.
 The 2001 film Moulin Rouge! also imagines the Bohemian lifestyle of actors and artists in Montmartre at the turn of the 20th century.